The Guess Who: Continued success (1970–1974)

 The band's commercial fortunes and chart performance then declined in the United States, perhaps due to an inability to be taken seriously by the fans of album rock radio, though they remained very successful in their native Canada.
 They released the albums So Long, Bannatyne in mid-1971, and Rockin' in early 1972.
 Both albums displayed more progressive and experimental elements.
-Shortly after the release of Rockin, Leskiw suddenly left the band in the middle of a US tour after a disagreement with Cummings.
+Shortly after the release of Rockin, Leskiw suddenly left the band in the middle of a US tour.
 Leskiw was replaced on short notice by guitarist/singer Donnie McDougall, a veteran of the Winnipeg rock scene who had most recently played with the Vancouver-based Mother Tucker's Yellow Duck.
 With McDougall on board, the band recorded the album Live at the Paramount at the Paramount Theatre in Seattle in May 1972; it was released in August and included some songs that had not appeared on previous studio albums.

-Just two months after McDougall joined, founding bassist Jim Kale left the band; he then joined Scrubbaloe Caine who achieved some Canadian hit singles in the mid-1970s.
+Just two months after McDougall joined the Guess Who in 1972, founding bassist Jim Kale was dismissed from the band; he then joined Vancouver band Scrubbaloe Caine who released one album and achieved some Canadian hit singles in the mid-1970s.
+Kale subsequently formed and played with the Jim Kale Band, followed by the Ripple Brothers, before falling on hard times later in the decade.
 The Guess Who replaced Kale with Bill Wallace, who had played with Kurt Winter in their early Winnipeg band Brother.
-This lineup released the albums Artificial Paradise in early 1973, #10 in late 1973 (the title of which represented their number of original albums with RCA up to that point), and Road Food in early 1974.
-Road Food included the single "Clap for the Wolfman", which was a substantial hit in both Canada and the United States, and the band's first top ten American single since 1970.
+This lineup released the albums Artificial Paradise in early 1973, #10 in late 1973 (the title of which represented their number of original albums up to that point), and Road Food in early 1974.
+Road Food included the single "Clap for the Wolfman", which was a hit in both Canada and the United States, and the band's first top ten American single since 1970.
 The novelty song was a tribute to disc jockey Wolfman Jack, who lent his voice to the recording.

+Breakup of the Guess Who (1974–1975)

 For undisclosed reasons, guitarists Winter and McDougall were dismissed from the band in June 1974.
 They were replaced by a single guitarist, Domenic Troiano, who had founded the successful Canadian band Bush and had also served briefly with James Gang.
 Having grown up in Toronto, Troiano was the first member of The Guess Who not to hail from Winnipeg.
-He had also collaborated with an earlier version of The Guess Who on an aborted movie soundtrack in 1970 and had played on Randy Bachman's album Axe that year.
+He had also collaborated with an earlier version of the Guess Who on an aborted movie soundtrack in 1970 and had played on Bachman's album Axe that year.
 The lineup of Cummings, Troiano, Wallace, and Peterson released the albums Flavours in late 1974 and Power in the Music in mid-1975.
-Due to Troiano's songwriting influence, these albums moved toward jazz rock; Cummings was unhappy with the stylistic change and disbanded The Guess Who in October 1975.
+Due to Troiano's songwriting influence, these albums moved toward jazz rock; Cummings was unhappy with the stylistic change and the group broke up and disbanded in October 1975.